rdsaliba/comp371_project/README.md

 X: texture toggle

+N: shadow toggle

 ### Model Controls:

-U: scale up
+U: scale up by 0.1f

-J: scale down
+J: scale down by 0.1f

-shift_A: move left
+shift_A: move left (x direction) by 0.1f

-shift_D: move right
+shift_D: move right (y direction) by 0.1f

-shift_W: move up
+shift_W: move up (y direction) by 0.1f

-shift_S: move down
+shift_S: move down (y direction) by 0.1f

 A: rotate left 5 degrees about Y axis

 D: rotate right 5 degrees about Y axis

+Z: translate in the negative Z direction by 0.1f, and shear by -0.05f

+shift_Z: translate in the positive Z direction by 0.1f, and shear by 0.05f

+spacebar: randomly reposition model on the grid

 P: points rendering mode